adam-ja/vim-config/README.md

 ## Plugins

-All vim plugins are managed by [Vundle](https://github.com/gmarik/Vundle.vim), including Vundle itself.
+All vim plugins are managed by [vim-plug](https://github.com/junegunn/vim-plug).
 Plugins are specified in the `vimrc` file.
-When inside vim, `:PluginInstall` will install any specified plugins that are missing, `:PluginInstall` will install new plugins and update existing ones, and `:PluginUpdate` will just update those that are already installed.
-For more information, go [here](https://github.com/gmarik/Vundle.vim) or see the vimdoc (`:help vundle`).
+When inside vim, `:PlugInstall` will install any specified plugins that are missing, `:PlugInstall` will install new plugins and update existing ones, and `:PlugUpdate` will just update those that are already installed.
+For more information, go [here](https://github.com/junegunn/vim-plug).

 Below is a list of all the plugins included in this repo's `vimrc` file, with a brief description.
 To find out more, click through to the plugin's gitub page or, once you've installed the plugin, try `:help plugin-name`.